 The Duttweiler Institute in Zurich, Switzerland's leading think tank, has measured the influence of the world's most important thinkers, placing Rupert at 68th.

-Ben writes on morphic resonance and related theories from Lee Smolin, Charles Peirce and his own morphic pilot wave.
+Ben writes on the similarity of morphic resonance and related theories from Lee Smolin, Charles Peirce and his own morphic pilot wave.

 In this ten minute introduction Richard Tarnas, Professor of Philosophy at California Institute of Integral Studies, and author of The Passion of the Western Mind outlines Sheldrake's qualities as an open-minded scientist.